WillBeattie/Finegold_Chess/posts/lichess_blog_f6.md

-# Never Play f6?!
+# Exploring Finegold Chess
-## What Finegold Chess Teaches us About Middlegame Plans
+## Or, How I Learned To Stop Worrying and Love ..f6!

 Grandmaster Ben Finegold has [some thoughts](https://www.reddit.com/r/chess/comments/e4m2ae/does_someone_know_all_or_some_of_ben_finegolds/) on how you ought to play chess.